sarvanik02/cryptonite_taskphase_sarvani/Module6.md

 Followed by `/challenge/run < PWN` to get the flag.

 # Grepping stored results
-Run `/challenge/run > /tmp/data.txt` which redirects teh output to `/tmp/data.txt`.
+Run `/challenge/run > /tmp/data.txt` which redirects the output to `/tmp/data.txt`.
 Followed by `grep pwn /tmp/data.txt` to get the flag.

-#Grepping live output
+# Grepping live output
 Learnt the usage of the pipe | operator and then ran `/challenge/run | grep pwn` to obtain the flag.

 # Grepping errors